DataScientist-Ai/AI-Medical-Assistant/QUICKSTART.md

-# 🚀 Quick Start Guide - AI ENT Chatbot
+# 🚀 Quick Start Guide - Universal AI Medical Assistant

 ## ✅ Setup Complete!

-Your AI-powered ENT Medical Chatbot is almost ready to use!
+Your AI-powered Universal Medical Chatbot is almost ready to use!

 ---